orladigital/database2prompt/README.md

 ## How is it useful?

-database2prompt makes it easy to generate prompts for LLM from your database.
-It reads your PostgreSQL database and generates a markdown containing your database schema, where you will be able to pass as context to a LLM.
+database2prompt makes it easy to generate prompts to LLMS by reading your database and generating a markdown containing in its schema.
+Therefore, providing context for the AI to maximize the effectiveness of your prompts.

+The project is very simple to use, just follow the quick install tutorial, and once you complete it, you will have a markdown generated at dist/output.md.

 ## Quick install ⚡